Coppell Middle School North

 - restructuring discipline based on restorative practices with the implementation of restorative detention

-breaking down the standards within content areas to focus on the most important standards (guaranteed, viable curriculum)
+- breaking down the standards within content areas to focus on the most important, high-priority standards (guaranteed, viable curriculum)

 Part of being a PLC is modeling the PLC behaviors - even in leadership.
 Through using UbD to plan our professional learning we have achieved many things defining our own essential standards, determining the evidence of achievement, and pre-designing the learning plan, supports, systems, and interventions needed to accomplish our goals.
 This ensures that every step we take as leaders is focused on collaboration, learning, and results.
 Every.
 Single.
 Day.

 1. Monitoring student learning on a timely basis.